kntroh/Dharl/readme.en.txt

  3. Edits the image with painting tools, on the Paint Area.
  4. Pushes edited image to the Image List with left click on the Image List.
  5. Saves the image with Ctrl+S.

++ Build Process +

+Require dmd 2.059 and DWT2 (https://github.com/d-widget-toolkit/dwt) to build of the Dharl.

+Build the Dharl with this command:
+---
+rdmd build
+---

+If want to build the release version:
+---
+rdmd build release
+---